RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 The fundamental concept is scalability by abstraction: RBAC minimizes administrative overhead.
 In a non-RBAC enterprise, permissions have to be handled one by one – in a 10,000-user, 50-application organization, there are 500,000 individual user-to-permission assignments.
 With RBAC, the organization deals with user-to-role assignments for about 100 roles.
 This is a 97% decrease in administrative overhead.

 But RBAC presumes that access requirements are stable, predictable, and static.
-The contemporary workforce throws a monkey wrench into this presumption.
+The contemporary workforce introduces structural challenges to this assumption.
 Contractors come and go for discrete projects with limited lifespans, employees rotate between teams within, and remote workers use multiple systems from different devices and locations.
 These mobile situations tend to create "role sprawl," as organizations implement exception-based roles to support shifting access demands, ultimately eroding RBAC's simplicity.

 How It Works: Role definitions and permission assignments